Edward the Black Prince: Battle of Poitiers

-Prince Edward drew up his men in three divisions, the first being commanded by the earls of Warwick and Suffolk, the second by himself, and the rear by Salisbury and Oxford.
+Edward drew up his men in three divisions, the first being commanded by the Earls of Warwick and Suffolk, the second by himself, and the rear by Salisbury and Oxford.
 The French were drawn up in four divisions, one behind the other, and so lost much of the advantage of their superior numbers.
-In front of his first line and on either side of the narrow lane that led to his position the prince stationed his archers, who were well protected by hedges, and detached a force of 300 men-at-arms and 300 mounted archers who were to fall on the flank of the second enemy division, commanded by the Dauphin, Charles, Duke of Normandy.
+In front of his first line, and on either side of the narrow lane that led to his position, Edward stationed his archers, who were protected by hedges, and detached a force of 300 men-at-arms and 300 mounted archers who were to fall on the flank of the second enemy division, commanded by the Dauphin, Charles, Duke of Normandy.

-At daybreak on 19 September Prince Edward addressed his army, and the fight began.
-An attempt was made by 300 picked men-at-arms to ride through the narrow lane and force the English position, but they were shot down by the archers.
-A body of Germans and the first division of the army which followed were thrown into disorder; then the English force in ambush charged the second division on the flank, and as it began to waver the English men-at-arms mounted their horses, which they had kept near them, and charged down the hill.
-Edward kept Chandos by his side, and his friend did him good service in the fray.
-As they prepared to charge he cried: "John, get forward; you shall not see me turn my back this day, but I will be ever with the foremost", and then he shouted to his banner-bearer, "Banner, advance, in the name of God and St. George!".
-All the French except the advance guard fought on foot, and the division of the Duke of Normandy, already wavering, could not stand against the English charge and fled in disorder.
-The next division, under Philip, Duke of Orléans, also fled, but the rear under King John did not break.
-The combat lasted until a little after 3 pm.
-The French forces were fully routed and left 11,000 dead on the field, of whom 2,426 were men of gentle birth.
+On 19 September, the battle began.
+Three hundred selected men-at-arms attempted to ride through the narrow lane and force the English position but were shot down by the archers.
+A body of Germans and the first division of the army which followed were thrown into disorder; then the English force in ambush charged the second division on the flank, and as it began to waver the English men-at-arms mounted their horses, and charged down the hill.
+Edward kept Chandos by his side, and the latter helped Edward in the battle.
+All the French soldiers, except the advance guard, fought on foot, and the division of the Duke of Normandy, already weakened, was forced by the English charge to flee in disorder.
+The next division, under Philip, Duke of Orléans, also fled, but the rear under John II did not break.
+The French forces were fully routed and left 11,000 dead on the field.
 Nearly 100 counts, barons, and bannerets, as well as 2,000 men-at-arms were made prisoners, and the king and his youngest son Philip were among those who were taken.
 The English losses were not large.

-When King John was brought to him, Edward received him with respect, helped him to take off his armour, and entertained him and the greater part of the princes and barons who had been made prisoners at supper.
-He served at the king's table and would not sit down with him, declaring that "he was not worthy to sit at table with so great a king or so valiant a man," and spoke many comforting words to the king, for which the French praised him highly.
-The next day Edward continued his retreat towards Bordeaux; he marched carefully, but his armies were unharrased.